All-rounder: A Flexible AI Accelerator with Diverse Data Format Support and Morphable Structure for Multi-DNN Processing: Introduction

 \section{Introduction}

-Nowadays, DNN-based applications are utilized in many fields of our daily lives.
-In order to use such application services, it is necessary to perform training or inference of DNN models.
-However, performing the works with a single precision, which is generally used in CPUs and GPUs, causes expensive computational cost and runtime, since the processes are performed on enormous dataset with a great number of repetitive operations.
-To reduce such burden, various algorithmic techniques of data quantization have been studied~\cite{mixed_training, bfloat16, parameter8_training, hybrid_fp8_training, 8b_exponent_bias, hybrid_fp8_a, fp8_training_2022, ptq_4bit, ptq_eccv_8bit, ptq_calibration, 4bit_inference, inference_8bit, inference_8bit_transformer}, and many hardware designs that support quantized data have been proposed in both the academy and industry from mobile to edge devices~\cite{exynops_isscc, arm_n78, redeye, biscaled_dnn, samsung_npu, edge_tpu, edge_blade, edge_bison, edge_reram, edge_wearable, edge_iot_device, eyeriss_v2}.
+\IEEEPARstart{N}{owadays}, AI-based applications are utilized in many fields of our daily lives, such as intelligent self-driving cars, language translation, and content recommendation on over-the-top services.
+However, running inference or training of AI models using single-precision arithmetic, i.e., FP32, which is generally used in CPUs and GPUs, causes expensive computational cost and high runtime due to fetching a large number of parameters and dealing with iterative operations.
+To mitigate this burden, various algorithmic techniques for data quantization on activations and/or weights have been explored~\cite{ptq_4bit, parameter8_training, ptq_eccv_8bit, ptq_calibration, bfloat16, inference_8bit_transformer, mixed_training, fp8_training_2022, hybrid_fp8_training, hybrid_fp8_a}.
+Additionally, numerous hardware designs that support quantized data formats have been proposed in both academia and industry for mobile devices~\cite{arm_n78, edge_tpu, edge_bison, edge_blade, exynops_isscc}.

-In the case of a datacenter that computes operations of DNN workloads, it receives many requests for various applications from users, and each application may have different data length and types of operations (the precision and operations of DNN models are determined by the application developer~\cite{nestdnn}).
-To fulfill this requirement, some companies (e.g., IBM, Google, and Intel) developed custom ASICs to support various data formats and deployed them to their datacenters.
-However, they have large area or consume high computing power, since the chips have dedicated multipliers as many as supported precisions in their compute unit (e.g., IBM RaPiD~\cite{edge_rapid}), or cannot support low bit-precision (e.g., Google TPU~\cite{TPU_v4, tpu_v1, tpu_v2v3}).
-In addition, they have high hardware resource utilization for specific operations due to optimized design for the operations.
-For instance, Intel NNP-I~\cite{nnp_i} or NNP-T~\cite{nnp-t} has high resource utilization for compute-centric DNN operations, and Google TPU~\cite{tpu_v1, tpu_v2v3, TPU_v4} has high utilization for memory-centric operations such as channel-wise accumulable convolution~\cite{layerweaver}.
+In datacenters, they receive many user requests on various AI applications.
+However, each application may operate on an AI model with different bit-widths and architectures that are determined by the application developer~\cite{nestdnn}.
+To meet these diverse requirements, companies such as NVIDIA, IBM, Google, and Intel, to name a few, have developed custom ASICs to support various data formats.
+However, these accelerators occupy large area or consume high computing power since they have dedicated multipliers as many as supported bit-precisions in their compute units (e.g., NVIDIA Tensor Cores~\cite{nvidia_h100}, IBM RaPiD~\cite{edge_rapid}), or are unable to support low bit-precision (e.g., Google TPU~\cite{TPU_v4}).
+In addition, they have high resource utilization only on specific AI workloads due to lack of hardware flexibility.
+For instance, Intel NNP-I~\cite{nnp_i} or NNP-T~\cite{nnp-t} has high resource utilization for compute-centric operations (e.g., channel-wise accumulable convolution), and Google TPU~\cite{TPU_v4} has high utilization for memory-centric operations (e.g., multi-head attention)~\cite{layerweaver}.